Welcome on Margriet's site!

 note C, for flute is a non-transposing instrument.

-But if an alto saxophone player sees the note C and plays it, you
+But if a B-flat clarinet player sees the note C and plays it, you actually

-actually don't hear a real C, but an E-flat.
+don't hear a real C, but a B-flat.

-The pitch of the note sounds two notes higher than notated.
+The pitch of the note sounds a whole note lower than notated.

-As long as the alto saxophone player plays alone, or together with other
+As long as the clarinet player plays alone, or together with other B-flat

-E-flat instruments, it doesn't matter, but when a alto saxophone player
+instruments, it doesn't matter, but when a clarinet player wants to

-wants to play along with a non transposing instrument, like a flute, a
+play along with a non transposing instrument, like a flute, a piano,

-piano, a keyboard, a violin, or other C-instruments, than he should
+a keyboard, a violin, or other C-instruments, than he should copy down

-copy down his music on a separate sheet of paper and transpose it
+his music on a separate sheet of paper and transpose it into another key,

-into another key, for only then it will fit together, only then will it sound
+for only then it will fit together, only then will it sound well together with

 Transposing is to summarize in three steps: